g6867803-collab/mobile-4g-5g-lte-proxy/README.md

 👉 https://quantumproxies.io/en/mobile-proxies

-[1]: https://www.aluvia.io/blog-posts/what-is-a-mobile-proxy?utm_source=chatgpt.com "What is a Mobile Proxy?
+[1]: https://quantumproxies.io/blog/why-mobile-ips-are-becoming-the-standard "What is a Mobile Proxy?
 How They Work and Why You ..."
-[2]: https://soax.com/glossary/mobile-proxies?utm_source=chatgpt.com "What are mobile proxies?
-Definition, uses, and benefits - SOAX"
+[2]: https://quantumproxies.io/blog/mobile-proxies-vs-vpns-what-s-better-for-scaling "What are mobile proxies?
+Definition, uses, and benefits"
-[3]: https://oxylabs.io/blog/what-is-mobile-proxy?utm_source=chatgpt.com "What Is a Mobile Proxy and How It Works"